-The system of internal control maintained by the Academy Trust includes financial, operational and risk management, which is designed to help protect College assets and reputation.
-The Strategic Risk Register is regularly reviewed and scrutinised by the Audit Committee.
-It is shared with the Audit Committee and Full Board and is monitored by the Senior Leadership Team.
-The College has added an additional 'In Depth Risk Review' process to self-evaluate the College controls of the risk.
-It also helps the Audit Committee better understand the controls/actions the College is taking to mitigate risks.
+The system of internal control maintained by the Academy Trust includes financial and operational risk management, which is designed to help protect College assets and reputation.
+The Strategic Risk Register has been significantly revised in structure during this past year.
+The strategic risks relevant to each Trustee subcommittee are reviewed and updated as appropriate at each of their committee meetings and fed back to Full Board.
+The Audit Committee retains oversight for the Strategic Risks and evaluates any changes made to both the evaluation and assigned risk level.
+The College also has a new Operational Risk Register which is regularly monitored by the Senior Leadership Team and Upper Management Team.
+The College has maintained its 'In Depth Risk Review' process to self-evaluate the College controls of the risk.
+This helps the Audit Committee better understand the controls/actions the College is taking to mitigate risks.